../book-review-happiness-hypothesis

 We don't set weights on any of the variables, as how much each variable contributes to your happiness will likely change constantly.

 However, the first variable, Setpoint, has the largest impact to your happiness.
-Each perrson is pre-disposed to a feel a certain amount of happiness most of the time.
+Each person is pre-disposed to a feel a certain amount of happiness most of the time.
 If something good happens to you, you become a lot happier for, say, a few minutes or a few hours, and then get back to your "normal" (aka Setpoint) level of happiness.
 Vice-versa, if something negative happiness.
 Setpoint is very hard to change, tho the author believes meditation, Prozac, and Cognitive Behavioral Therapy can help.
-Some people are more pessimistic or optimistic compared to others.
-Those who are more pessimistic have a "negative affective style", meaning they see a lot of threats around them and take a lot longer to bounce back up after a negative life incident.
-Those who are more optimistic tend to see more opportunities around them and tend to bounce back quicker after a negative life incident.
-Those afflicted by a "negative affective style" tend to have a lower Setpoint.

 External conditions also affect happiness.
 For example, noise, commute time, appearance, love, relationships have a huge impact too.
-I can tell that I am markedly happier after I met my wife than I was before.
+I can tell that I am markedly happier after I met my wife.

 Finally, voluntary activities also have a huge impact on our happiness.
 Meditation and mindfulness--for example, writing a introspective diary frequently--have been known to make people more grateful.
 Purusing hobbies and making progress towards a goal too--even if you never actually achieve it--are valuable in keeping us happy.